 Federal Way is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
-With a population of 95,171 people and 18 constituent neighborhoods, Federal Way is the 11th largest community in Washington.
+With a population of 97,863 people and 22 constituent neighborhoods, Federal Way is the tenth largest community in Washington.

 Housing costs in Federal Way are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.